 The Bill Holt Clinic at Phoenix Children's Hospital is the only comprehensive pediatric HIV clinic in the state of Arizona, providing comprehensive care for children and adolescents exposed to or infected with HIV.
 The clinic, founded in 1994, is a multidisciplinary program providing family-centered care.
 A team of specialists works together at the visits to provide specialized medical care, nutritional support, child life services, and psychosocial support.
 The team works together with families to maximize the health of children/adolescents affected by or infected with HIV.
 The clinic provides testing of exposed infants, children, and adolescents.

-L.U.C.E.S Program provides HIV supportive services to hundreds of people living with HIV/AIDS.
-It also provides HIV education/resources to thousands of at-risk Latinos in Maricopa and Pinal Counties.
-The services offered include; Case Management, Mental Health, Substance Abuse, Psychological Support, and Outreach.
-HIV Counseling/Testing is provided in collaboration with Ebony House.
-OraQuick, an effective and reliable testing is offered weekly.
+L.U.C.E.S Program provides HIV supportive services in English and Spanish to hundreds of people living with HIV/AIDS.
+It also provides HIV prevention and education, condom distribution, and resources to thousands of at-risk Latinos in Maricopa and Pinal Counties.
+The services offered include; Medical Case Management, Supportive Case Management, Mental Health, Substance Abuse, Psychosocial Support, Prep and Pep Navigation, and free HIV testing and distribution through Alere Determine 4th generation HIV Test or the OraQuick Home HIV Test.

-Founded 20 years ago, the McDowell Healthcare Center (MHCC), owned and operated by the Maricopa Integrated Health System (MIHS), provides outpatient medical care, behavioral health services, and oral health care exclusively to people living with HIV/AIDS.
-One in every 5 people living with HIV/AIDS in Maricopa County choose to receive all or part of their healthcare at MHCC.
+Founded over 20 years ago, the McDowell Healthcare Center, owned and operated by Valleywise (formerly MIHS), provides outpatient medical care, behavioral health services, and oral health care exclusively to people living with HIV/AIDS.
+One in every 5 people living with HIV/AIDS in Maricopa County choose to receive all or part of their healthcare at Valleywise Community Health Center – McDowell.
 Services include the only Women's Clinic in Arizona to address the healthcare needs of HIV-positive women.
 Behavioral health services include psychiatric services and mental health and substance abuse counseling by specialists in their fields.
 Oral health services are provided by a staff of dental professionals with decades of combined experience providing dental care to HIV-positive people.
-All MHCC services are offered on-site to provide for ease in coordinating appointments.
-Ably led by Medical Director Dr. John Post, the McDowell Healthcare Center continues a 20 year tradition of providing cutting edge comprehensive healthcare in a compassionate and understanding atmosphere.
-The services offered at MHCC are supported by the Maricopa Health Foundation.
+All McDowell services are offered on-site to provide for ease in coordinating appointments.
+Ably led by Medical Director Dr. Ann Khalsa, the McDowell Healthcare Center continues a 20 year tradition of providing cutting edge comprehensive healthcare in a compassionate and understanding atmosphere.
+The services offered at the Valleywise Community Health Center-McDowell are supported by the Valleywise Foundation.

 Southwest Behavioral Health Services Operates and manages five distinct housing programs within the Phoenix metropolitan area for individuals and families living with HIV/AIDS.
 Housing for folks with HIV/AIDS has long been viewed as a form of health care.
 Persons living with HIV/AIDS on the streets, homeless or in places unfit for habitation fair much worse than people who are housed.
 Improved housing stability relates to reduced HIV risk and improved access to medical care according to the National AIDS Housing Coalition.
 SBH offers two types of what are referred to as permanent living settings, two settings as well for a transitional housing model and a financial assistance service for individuals and families who may be facing homelessness and can avoid eviction through help with either rent, mortgage or utility bills.
 There are over 80 units of housing, some of them are apartments, some condos and some are houses with a homelike environment for 4-5 persons.
 Through the emergency assistance effort 300-400 individuals and families are helped each year to remain housed.